lenis2000/LMathNotes/README.md

-# MathNotes - Hugo-based Mathematical Research Notes Repository
+# lmathnotes - Hugo-based Mathematical Research Notes Repository

-MathNotes is a specialized Hugo-based web application designed for organizing, displaying, and navigating mathematical research notes with a focus on LaTeX content.
+lmathnotes is a specialized Hugo-based web application designed for organizing, displaying, and navigating mathematical research notes with a focus on LaTeX content.
 It provides a comprehensive system for managing academic notes with advanced features for confidentiality, history tracking, and content exploration.

 ## Features